DevMountain/Journal2020/README.md

 Implement the Equatable protocol for the Entry class.
 The Equatable protocol allows you to check for equality between two variables of a specific class.
 To ensure that the two objects we are comparing when using this protocol, you will need to manually check the values of all of our variables: the title, text, and timestamp properties.

 1. Add the Equatable protocol function to the top or bottom of your `Entry.swift` file
-2. Return the result of the comparison between the 'lhs' and 'rhs' paramenters by checking the property values on each parameter.
+2. Return the result of the comparison between the 'lhs' and 'rhs' parameters by checking the property values on each parameter.

 ### Master List View